rsta2/circle/README.md

 The 16th Step
 -------------

 In this step I2C (master and slave) support is added and demonstrated in an I2C ping sample in *sample/16-i2cping*.
-Two Raspberry Pi computers (one of them must be a Model A+ or B+) are needed to try this sample.
+Two Raspberry Pi computers (one of them must be a Model A+ or B+ or Raspberry Pi 2) are needed to try this sample.
 See the *README* file in this directory for details.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.